Low vitamin B12 easy to avoid

 omeprazole (Losec) can lead to a serious vitamin-B12 deficiency.
 They cite the case of a 78-year-old non-vegetarian, white woman with GERD (gastroesophageal reflux disease) who had been

 taking cimetidine or ranitidine for 4.5 years.
 She was started on cimetidine (300 mg four times daily) in February 1990, which was changed to ranitidine (150 mg twice daily) in April

 1993.
 Her vitamin B12 level was normal (413 pg/mL) in August 1992, but by June 1994 it had decreased to 256 pg/mL and her homocysteine level had increased dramatically to 27.3

-the risk of heart disease and a 50 per cent increase in stroke risk.
-The patient was started on 1000 micrograms/day of sublingual vitamin B12 supplementation and by November 1994 her level
+in the risk of heart disease and a 50 per cent increase in stroke risk.
+The patient was started on 1000 micrograms/day of sublingual vitamin B12 supplementation and by November 1994 her

 homocysteine was down to 13.9 micromol/L. The researchers point out that other studies have shown that omeprazole also lowers vitamin B12 levels and conclude that older people on

 long-term acid-suppressing drugs should be monitored for vitamin B12 deficiency and supplement if necessary.

 Ruscin, J. Mark, et al. Vitamin B12 deficiency associated with

 histamine2-receptor antagonists and a proton-pump inhibitor.
 Annals of Pharmacotherapy, Vol. 36, May 2002, pp. 812-16